Detection of Light a + b

 Mode of instruction

-- Literature study/research report related to one of the topical guest lectures, to be completed within six weeks after the topic has been chosen (deadlines will be listed on the course website, see below).
+* Literature study related to one of the topical guest lectures, to be completed within six weeks after the topic has been chosen.
 Grading will be according to the classification insufficient/sufficient/good.
-If the report (part b) is graded ‘insufficient’ the student will be offered to resubmit an improved version of the report within two weeks.
+If the literature report (part b) is graded ‘insufficient’ the student will be offered to resubmit an improved version of the report within two weeks.
 In this case, the grade of the resubmitted report cannot be higher than 6.0.

 Blackboard is not used for this course.